This Strawberry Shortcake Cake Pops Recipe results in the most amazing summery cake pops you have ever eaten. Perfect for a summer dessert!

 Form into 3/4 – 1″ balls and place on cookie sheet.

-Insert a stick in each.
+Insert a stick in each and place in freezer until hard.

 Melt chocolate by microwaving tray for 45 seconds, stirring and repeating until melted and smooth.